masterslinger/SYNCHRONOUS-UP-COUNTER/README.md

 **Procedure**

-/* write all the steps invloved */
+write all the steps involved
 1. Type the program in Quartus software.
 2. Compile and run the program.
 3. Generate the RTL schematic and save the logic diagram.